DaveSkender/Stock.Indicators/CONTRIBUTING.md

     > A paragraph describing what changed and its impact."

 After a Pull Request is reviewed, accepted, and [squash] merged to master, we may batch changes before publishing a new package version to the [public NuGet repository](https://www.nuget.org/packages/Skender.Stock.Indicators).
 Please be patient with turnaround time.

+## Code Reviews and Administration

+If you want to contribute administratively or help with code reviews, I'm also currently seeking a few core people to help so I don't have to be the only person to *review changes ... including my own!*

 ## About the NuGet packaging